vanderwijk/customize-admin/readme.txt

 Changed the default css for the logo image from `background-size: auto auto` to `background-size: contain`

 = 1.7.3 =
-Fixed a conflict with the theme customizer, thank you [Freddy Chac�n](https://twitter.com/andandoenlabici/) for reporting this.
+Fixed a conflict with the theme customizer, thank you Freddy for reporting this.

 = 1.7.2 =
 Added sanitize_hex_color to color picker field to prevent logged-in users from saving anything else than a HEX color value.
 Thanks to Dan at [Wordfence](https://www.wordfence.com/) for alerting me to this potential issue.